 N = Number of line coefficients in the polynomial

-Previous experience when working with the ALI instrument has demonstrated a 1st order polynomial in both the line and sample direction will suffice for the rough polynomial, thus M = N = 1.
+Previous experience when working with the ALI instrument, has demonstrated a 1st order polynomial in both the line and sample direction will suffice for the rough polynomial, thus M = N = 1.

-There is no evidence to believe that this will not also be the case when working with the OLI instrument.

 Calculate the grid cell location for the approximate input line and sample location.